So, you’ve healed your leaky gut… Now What?

 If you are still experiencing excessive gas, bloating or difficulty with digestion (especially protein), you may have a deficiency of various digestive enzymes and/or hydrochloric acid.
 Simply replacing with one of these supplements can have a dramatic positive impact.

-Iodine is an important constituent of the thyroid hormone molecule and deficiency can produce all the symptoms associated with an underactive thyroid such as fatigue, difficulty losing weight, constipation, dry skin and brittle hair.
+Iodine is an important constituent of the thyroid hormone molecule and deficiency can produce all of the symptoms associated with an underactive thyroid such as fatigue, difficulty losing weight, constipation, dry skin and brittle hair.
 Iodine is also important for the prevention of fibrocystic breasts, cysts on the ovaries, and thick sinus secretions.

 A simple iodine supplement replacement can help significantly with these problems.